WinterWindSoftware/autochart-dotnet/README.md

 ## .NET SDK
 The AutoChart .NET SDK allows developers to access AutoChart's visitor data through an easy-to-use strongly typed interface.
+    **  The initial version (0.1.0) of the .NET SDK is purely a skeleton interface and does not communicate with the AutoChart servers or return any data. **

 ### Requirements
 The SDK was written for .NET v3.5 and above.